-A failure of either condition causes the processing of that SCCS file to terminate.
+A failure of any of the first three conditions causes the processing of the corresponding SCCS file to terminate.

 If the above checks succeed, the -e keyletter causes the creation of a g-file in the current directory with mode 644 (readable by everyone, writable only by the owner) owned by the real user.
 If a writable g-file already exists, get terminates with an error.
 This is to prevent inadvertent destruction of a g-file that already exists and is being edited for the purpose of making a delta.